 The installation originates from the internationally known painter, sculptor and photographer Manfred Kielnhofer.
 His sculpture “Guardian of Time,” which has brought Kielnhofer’s art installations to a global audience, will constitute the basis of the tents we created.
 The following pictures show a sketch of the structure.
 In fact, the final installation was a lot bigger.

-This campaign is an awareness project combining consciousness-raising activities within the community and information about several diseases with main point on cancer through art installations.
-After the initial installation in Ghana, we now aspire to install Guardian tents in many countries all over the world.
+This campaign was an awareness project combining consciousness-raising activities within the community and information about several diseases with main point on cancer through art installations.

 Inside the tents

-Inside the tents we show information films about body funcions, physiology and several kinds of diseases.
-There is enough space for about 10 to 20 people inside of each of the tents.
-The main content of the films is the Animated Patient™ series.
-This series consists of short animated films, explaining various diseases.
+Inside the tents we showed information films about body funcions, physiology and several kinds of diseases.
+There was enough space for about 10 to 20 people inside of each of the tents.
+The main content of the films was the Animated Patient™ series.
+This series consisted of short animated films, explaining various diseases.

 The topics of the movies vary, examining other organic systems and diseases.
 Besides the Animated Pancreas Patient, there is also the Animated Sarcoma Patient, the Animated Colonoscopy Patient, the Animated Diabetes or the Animated Depression Patient and many others.
 Furthermore, on the homepages of the Animated Patients one will find expert videos providing information about the various diseases.
 Given the opportunity, it would be possible to show these expert information films, too.